newrelic/infrastructure-agent/docs/README.md

 Integrations:

 - They are started concurrently at similar times.
-  * There is a random delay between 0 and their defined interval, which is used in order to spread the load.
+  * At the first run there is a random delay between 0 and their defined interval, which is used in order to spread the load.
   * For subsequents runs their defined interval is used.
 - There's no mechanism for waiting on other plugins/instances completion between runs.